Equilibrium of Surfaces in a Vertical Force Field: Introduction

 \section{Introduction}

-The equilibrium of a flexible, inextensible surface $\Sigma$ in a force field ${\cal F}$ was given by Poisson \cite[pp. 173-187]{Poisson} and when the intrinsic forces of the surface are assumed to be equal, the external force must have a potential that is, ${\cal F} = \overline{\nabla} {\cal P}$, for some smooth fuction $\varphi$ on a domain of $\mathbb{R}^{3}$ which contains $\Sigma$.
-In this case, the equilibrium condition is given in terms of the mean curvature vector ${\text {\bf H}}$ of $\Sigma$ as follows:
+The equilibrium of a flexible, inextensible surface $\Sigma$ in a force field ${\cal F}=(X,Y,Z)$ of $\R^3$, was given by Poisson \cite[pp. 173-187]{Poisson} and when the intrinsic forces of the surface are assumed to be equal, the external force must have a potential $ {\cal T}$ which corresponds, up to a constant, with the tension of the surface, that is, In this case, the equilibrium condition is given in terms of the mean curvature vector ${\text {\bf H}}$ of $\Sigma$ as follows: